ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 values, and the HTTP message body itself.
 The verifier of the signed message MUST validate all components of the signed message to ensure that nothing has been tampered with or substituted in a way that would change the nature of the request.
-Key binding method definitions SHOULD enumerate how these requirements are fulfilled.
+Key binding method definitions MUST enumerate how these requirements are fulfilled.

 When a key proofing mechanism is bound to an access token, the key being presented MUST